tsunyinlam/complex/README.md

-# complex-map
+# real-complex-maps
-A web application to visualize complex mappings.
+A web application to visualize mappings on the real plane and complex mappings.

+A fork of matbokin's complex mapping visualizer.